Boxing Clever

 Review Your Horse’s Diet

 Reviewing your horse’s diet during box rest is essential for gut health and managing weight.
 Make changes to your horse’s diet slowly and cut down on carbs and calories.
 Whether you feed hay or haylage, provide plenty of fibre to assist healthy gut movement.
 Review your horses’ supplements.
 Do you slowly reduce and eliminate anything from their diet if your horse is due to be off work for some time?
 Choosing a broad spectrum supplement like Aloeride can support a healthy digestive system during this time and beyond when your horse returns to the field.
-Make use of the introductory offer, fill in the form to get your 25% off coupon code.
+Make use of the introductory offer for 1, 2, 3 or 4 month’s worth (all get 25% off) click the orange button in the slider below!

 Radio Silence